-In the March 2010 budget, the government announced debt reduction objectives.
-These objectives were included in the Act to reduce the debt and establish the Generations Fund in June 2010.
+The Québec government has set debt reduction objectives that have been included in the Act to reduce the debt and establish the Generations Fund.
+For fiscal 2025-2026:

 To reduce the debt, the government has the Generations Fund that was created in 2006.
 The amounts paid into the Fund, that come notably from the water‑power royalties paid by Hydro‑Québec and private hydro‑electricity producers, will be used solely to repay the debt.

 As at March 31, 2016, the book value of the Generations Fund should stand at $8 477 million.